brillout/wildcard-api/readme.md

 ## Wildcard compared to REST and GraphQL

-REST and GraphQL are well-suited tools to create an API that is meant to be used by third-party developers.
+REST and GraphQL are well-suited tools to create an API that is meant to be consumed by third-party developers.
 Facebook's API, for example, is used by ~200k third parties.
 It is no surprise that Facebook is using (and invented) GraphQL;
 it enables third-party developers